ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

   ]>;

-As above, CC_Cpu0 is the cpu0 Calling Convention which delegate to CC_Cpu0EABI and define the CC_Cpu0EABI.
+As above, CC_Cpu0 is the cpu0 Calling Convention which delegate to CC_Cpu0EABI.
-The reason we don't define the Calling Convention directly in CC_Cpu0 is that a real general CPU like Mips can have several Calling Convention.
+The reason we don't define the Calling Convention directly in CC_Cpu0 is that a real general CPU like Mips can has several Calling Convention.
 Combine with the mechanism of "section Target Registration" [#]_ which llvm supplied, we can use different Calling Convention in different target.
-Although cpu0 only have a Calling Convention right now, define with a dedicate Call Convention name (CC_Cpu0EABI in this example) is a better solution for system expand, and naming your Calling Convention.
-CC_Cpu0EABI as above, say it pass arguments in stack frame.
+Although cpu0 only has a Calling Convention right now, define with a dedicate Call Convention name (CC_Cpu0EABI in this example) is a better solution for system expand.
+CC_Cpu0EABI as above, say it pass arguments in stack frame, and allow Cpu0 have another ABI for passing first 4 registers in future.

 Function LowerFormalArguments() charge function incoming arguments creation.
 We define it as follows,